-We also managed to visit the Disney Fantasyland and Flash Driving Game websites with no problems.
 If you're finding Photon unbearably slow, try tapping the settings icon in the top right corner and adjusting the settings to suit your purpose.

 However, Puffin does have a flaw for non-US users.
 Its servers are located in the US, which means there is a geo-restriction on content being viewed.
 For example, despite being in the UK, we couldn't view BBC iPlayer.

 Other ways to get Flash on iPad and iPhone